Microsvuln/Awesome-AFL/README.md

 ### Contents
 - [AFL](http://lcamtuf.coredump.cx/afl/) by [Michal Zalewski](http://lcamtuf.coredump.cx/)
-  + Original & first versions of AFL fuzzer, american fuzzy lop is a free a security-oriented fuzzer that employs genetic algorithms in order to efficiently increase code coverage of the test cases.
+  + Original & first versions of AFL fuzzer, american fuzzy lop is a free security-oriented fuzzer that employs genetic algorithms in order to efficiently increase code coverage of the test cases.
 So far it helped in detection of significant software bugs in dozens of major free software projects, including X.Org Server, PHP, OpenSSL, pngcrush, bash, Firefox, BIND, Qt, and SQLite.

 - [AFL++](https://github.com/vanhauser-thc/AFLplusplus) by [van Hauser](https://github.com/vanhauser-thc)
   + afl++ is afl 2.56b with community patches, AFLfast power schedules, qemu 3.1 upgrade + laf-intel support, MOpt mutators, InsTrim instrumentation, unicorn_mode and a lot more!